Reading Time: 8 minutes 🍃

 Lowering The pH

 Sometimes, gardeners will use peat compost as a soil amendment.
-This is designed to lower the soil pH levelsOpens in a new tab., to make the ground more acidic.
+This is designed to lower the soil pH levels, to make the ground more acidic.
 Sometimes further ingredients might need to be added to peat-free compost to do this.
 For example, you might want to use sulfur.

 What Are the Benefits Of Using Peat-Free Compost?